mjordan/islandora_onthisday/README.md

 ## Planned Development

-* Cache results
+* Cache Solr query results
-* Provide a block that shows a random object with today's date
+* Provide an Atom feed of the day's objects
+* Provide a way to include specific collections and content models

 ## License